muttoni/ask-cli-setup/deploy-sample-skill.md

-# Create your first skill for Echo Buttons
+# Create your first skill